Scorbinwen/Tensorflow-Installation/README.md

   File "/root/anaconda3/envs/tensorflow-gpu/lib/python3.5/site-packages/cv2/__init__.py", line 3, in <module>
     from .cv2 import *
 ImportError: libgthread-2.0.so.0: cannot open shared object file: No such file or directory

+[tips]:for problems(e.g.libgthread-2.0.so.0: cannot open shared object file: No such file or directory),you can search on Ubuntu forum

 ### Solve the problem above using command as follow:
 apt-get update